 Recent data confirm that children are more vulnerable to poverty and social exclusion than other groups in the European Union, reporting a higher risk of poverty (20%) compared to the overall population (17%).
 The risk increases to 25% for children who live in large families, and exceeds 30% for the ones living with lone parents.

 Poverty and social exclusion are largely known to be determined by socio-economic, cultural and environmental conditions that are often transmitted from generation to generation, with the consequence of deepening the income divide and perpetuating societal inequalities.
 Wellbeing in childhood largely shapes the future adult, recalling the need to prioritize children’s development.

 COFACE stands for a recognition of the fundamental role that various policies supporting families can play for the prevention of poverty, breaking its inter-generational transmission and attaining the highest levels of child well-being.
-COFACE also stands for a coherent EU approach to family policies and the child-rights agenda at EU level and calls for the adoption of a Commission Recommendation on Child Poverty and Wellbeing by 2012.
+COFACE also stands for a coherent EU approach to family policies and the child-rights agenda at EU level.

 Published on 09 Nov 2011